yazdanparasthesam/machine-learning-zoocamp/Capstone2/README.md

 - Output: Probability of `mask` vs `no_mask`

 ---

+`Images are resized to **224×224** and normalized during preprocessing.`

+---

+## 📓 Exploratory Data Analysis (Notebook)
+The notebook file (`notebook.ipynb`) includes:
+- Dataset size inspection
+- Visual inspection of sample images
+- Image transformations
+- Baseline CNN training
+- Evaluation metrics (classification report, confusion matrix)

+> The `notebook.ipynb` file is used **only for exploration and validation**.
+> Final training and inference are implemented in standalone scripts.

+---

 ## 🚀 Inference Service
 The trained model is exposed via a **FastAPI REST API**.